-The National Quilt Museum, in partnership with Quilt Alliance, officially commenced the celebration of National Quilting Day in Paducah this March.
-Make any day a "quilting day" with this guide to a quilt-inspired Paducah experience featuring 10 ways you can celebrate the fiber arts in Quilt City USA® throughout the year!
+The National Quilt Museum, in partnership with Quilt Alliance, officially commences the celebration of National Quilting Day in Paducah!
+Make any day a "quilting day" with this guide to a quilt-inspired Paducah, Kentucky experience featuring 10 ways you can celebrate the fiber arts in Quilt City USA® throughout the year.

 1. The National Quilt Museum